jonnymaserati/jonnymaserati.github.io/_posts/2021-09-25-visualizing-drilling-data-from-csv.markdown

 You see we're using `plotly`'s `subplots` here so that we can visualize the traces as columns, where we define a single `row` with the number of `cols` defined by the number of traces that we have.
 We want all the traces to align on the time index, so we set `shared_yaxes=True` and we already pass the names of each trace with `subplot_titles=traces`.

 Time to write the data to the `fig`.
-We'll to this with a simple `for` loop since there's not many traces to loop through.
+We'll do this with a simple `for` loop since there's not many traces to loop through.

 ```python
 for i, t in enumerate(traces):